joeferner/node-java/README.md

 ### Other projects that might be helpful

-* [node-java-maven](https://github.com/joeferner/node-java-maven) - manages your node-java classpath by using maven dependency mangement.
+* [node-java-maven](https://github.com/joeferner/node-java-maven) - manages your node-java classpath by using maven dependency management.

 ## Installation